_edited.png)

 series of Reimagining Ancestors, she explores how stories once fragmented by colonialism

 can be pieced together again through art.
-Her portraits not only retell history; they question
+Her portraits function as a mirror, inviting viewers

 In 2022, Melissa received 3 Gold medals and Best Artist in the category of Drawing at the